Mike Hatch: 2006 gubernatorial campaign

 Hatch was endorsed in June at the DFL state convention in Rochester, Minnesota.
 The endorsement was not binding.
 In the battle for the endorsement, Hatch defeated state senators Steve Kelley and Becky Lourey.
 Kelley conceded, but Lourey said she would run in the September primary.
-Hatch selected former state auditor Judi Dutcher (who had left the Republican party in 2000) as his lieutenant governor candidate, and won the September primary.
+Hatch selected former state auditor Judi Dutcher (who had left the Republican party in 2000) as his running mate, and won the September primary.

-On November 7, 2006, Hatch lost the general election by less than 1% to the Republican incumbent, Tim Pawlenty, in a four-way race that included Independence Party nominee Peter Hutchinson and Green Party nominee Ken Pentel.
+On November 7, 2006, Hatch lost the general election by less than 1% to the incumbent, Tim Pawlenty, in a four-way race that included Independence Party nominee Peter Hutchinson and Green Party nominee Ken Pentel.

 Hatch returned to private law practice after his term ended in January 2007.
 In 2019 he and his successor as attorney general Lori Swanson co-founded Swanson Hatch, P.A., a Minnesota law firm.

+Awards

+At the 2013 Humphrey-Mondale Awards, Hatch received the Joan and Walter Mondale Award for Public Service.